 Job responsibilities

-2. Care home structured medication reviews: Undertake clinical medication reviews with patients, care home staff, and aging well team, produce recommendations for the multidisciplinary team on prescribing and monitoring.
-Work with care home staff to improve safety of medicines ordering and administration.
+2. Care home structured medication reviews: Undertake clinical medication reviews with patients, care home staff, and the aging well team, produce recommendations for the multidisciplinary team on prescribing and monitoring.
+Work with care home staff to improve the safety of medicines ordering and administration.

 3. Patient facing Domiciliary Structured Medication Reviews: Undertake clinical medication reviews with patients and produce recommendations for the senior clinical pharmacists, nurses, and GPs on prescribing and monitoring.
 Attend and refer patients to multidisciplinary case conferences.